npge/npge/README.md

 part of the program.
 Fragment name is shown left to alignment itself.
 Background colors in alignment correspond to nucleotide types.
+Name of the selected gene is shown in read-only input located up to the alignment.
+You can disable genes representation completely by unchecking the checkbox "show genes".
 Genes are coloured with foreground color white.
 Genes on reverse chain (relatively to the fragment orientation) are marked with underscore.